Sidi Omar

 Sidi Omar (سيدي عمر) is an ancient Senussi tomb located in the Egyptian desert in the Matrouh Governorate.
-It serves as the demarcation of the border between Libya and Egypt since the Italo-Egyptian treaty called the Treaty of Jaghbub (1925).
+It serves as the demarcation of the border between Libya and Egypt since the Italo-Egyptian Treaty of Jaghbub (1925).

-During the colonial stage of Italian Libya, a series of defensive positions were built on the Italian side of the Frontier Wire (Libya) as support for Fort Capuzzo, also called Sidi Omar (by the British Libyan Sidi Omar) and Sidi Omar Nuovo.
+During the colonial period of Italian Libya, a series of defensive positions were built on the Italian side of the Frontier Wire (Libya) to support Fort Capuzzo, also called Sidi Omar (by the British Libyan Sidi Omar) and Sidi Omar Nuovo.